AI Agent Pricing

 Tiered agents

-A Stripe survey found 56% of AI company leaders already use a blend of subscription and usage-based fees.
-As agents grow more capable, expect the variable component to grow and the base fee to shrink.
+A Stripe survey found 56% of AI company leaders already blend subscription and usage-based fees.
+As agents get more capable, expect the variable component to grow and the base fee to shrink.

 Learn more about hybrid structures in our post on hybrid pricing and how credits work in our credit-based pricing glossary.